sonalgoyal/crux/README.txt

 	use crux;
 Run the schema (crux/db/schema.sql) file in MySQL.
 On mysql prompt, source <path to file>/schema.sql This creates the schema required for saving the report definitions.
 b.
-Build crux(See instructions to build crux with MVN).
+Build crux(See instructions to build crux with Maven).
 c.
 Copy crux.jar to HBase Home/lib or edit HBase home/conf/hbase-env.sh and add the jars location to the file.
 For example,